Peter A. Rosazza

 Peter Anthony Rosazza (born February 13, 1935) is an American prelate of the Roman Catholic Church.
-He served as an auxiliary bishop of the Archdiocese of Hartford from 1978 to 2010.
+He served as an auxiliary bishop of the Archdiocese of Hartford in Connecticut from 1978 to 2010.

 Biography

 Early life

 The eldest child of Aldo and Agatha (née Dinneen) Rosazza, Peter Rosazza was born on February 13, 1935, in New Haven, Connecticut, and raised in Torrington, Connecticut.
 He attended St. Francis Elementary School in Torrington and graduated from Torrington High School in 1952.